 3 Keys to a Compliant Employment Verification Letter

 Employment verification letter use has become one of the most popular searches that we conduct in our pre-employment screening department.
 Resume fraud is on the rise and potential employers need a way to make sure that their applicants have been truthful in regards to their employment history and applicant identity.
 After years of sending and receiving variations of an employment verification letters, we believe we have discovered the three keys to crafting a perfect response.

 1. Always include your company contact information.

 By far the most important aspect of any employment verification letter is the inclusion of your own company information.
 Whether you are the sender or the recipient, this is the most effective way to ensure proper transfer of information.
 We have received multiple reference letters without any indication as to who sent the letter or what company they represented.
 Each time this presents an extra hurdle for our clients.
 Always include your contact information, company name, and e-mail address for potential follow-up.

 2. Include dates of employment, title, and salary.

 Any employment verification letter is looking for these three basic elements.
 While it is often easier and quicker to provide approximate dates, that information can be misleading.
 There is a considerable difference between an applicant stating employment from 2012-2013 and, in reality, the dates of employment were 12/01/2012 – 1/1/2013.
 We strive to uncover all potential fraudulent elements of a resume and accurate dates of employment are paramount.
 While some companies may refuse to provide salary information, the title should be included in every instance.
 One of the most common ways to ‘beef’ up a resume is to alter the title of a previous employment position.
-An employment verification letter can eliminate this fraud.
+A verification letter can eliminate this fraud.